hkh4n/go-i2p-testnet/README.md

 export DEBUG_TESTNET=error
 ```

-If I2P_TESTNET is set to an unrecognized variable, it will fall back to "debug".
+If DEBUG_TESTNET is set to an unrecognized variable, it will fall back to "debug".
 Note, that this only accounts for verbosity in the testnet program itself, and not the nodes.